 Soon after a team maintains possession of an outpost, the outpost's defenses start fortifying (including destructible door shields that block weapon fire and enemy combatants and destructible turrets).
 After fortification, every time the outpost is possessed for a certain amount of time, the outpost's weapon ordnance locations get resupplied (giving players a choice between various ordnance weapons).

-In the occurrence that one team is able to capture all three outposts at once, a "sudden death" round begins.
+In the occurrence that one team is able to capture all three outposts at once, a "Last Stand" round begins.
 If the team that maintains all outposts is able to eliminate all members of the opposing team (who are now outfitted with the Overshield powerup, but have waypoint markers placed over their heads) before they retake a outpost, then that team automatically wins the game.

 New for Halo 4.